tbrunsch/Zenodot/zenodot-x/src/dd/kms/zenodotx/Documentation.md

 * It contains information about the currently parsed/evaluated instance in form of an `ObjectInfo` (cf. `InstanceParseResult.getEvaluatedResult()`).
 The return value contains at least the class of the parse result and in some cases (for dynamic typing always, for mixed typing only if possible without side effects) the evaluated instance.

 * It contains a method via which one can reproduce the evaluated result (cf. `InstanceParseResult.evaluate(JavaSettings)`).
 However, it is never called to reproduce exactly this result.
-Instead, the settings are slighly modified when evaluating the expression again as demonstrated by the following workflows where this method is called:
+Instead, the settings are slightly modified when evaluating the expression again as demonstrated by the following workflows where this method is called:

   * Actual expression evaluation: As mentioned in the previous point, the evaluated result returned by `InstanceParseResult.getEvaluatedResult()` does not always contain the evaluated instance.
 For static typing it usually only contains type information, and for mixed typing it only contains the evaluated instance if the evaluation did not cause any side effects.
 To obtain the evaluated object, the method `InstanceParseResult.evaluate(JavaSettings)` is called with almost the same settings, but with a mode that forces the evaluation of all subexpressions.